deoac/Semi-Literate/docs/markdown/Literate.md

 # INTRODUCTION
 I want to create a semi-literate Raku source file with the extension `.sl`.
 Then, I will _weave_ it to generate a readable file in formats like Markdown, PDF, HTML, and more.
 Additionally, I will _tangle_ it to create source code without any Pod6.

-To do this, I need to divide the file into `Pod` and `Code` sections by parsing it.
-For this purpose, I will create a dedicated Grammar.

-# The Grammar

 ## Convenient tokens
 Let's create four tokens for convenience.